turtlecoin/block-explorer/README.md

 ## Changes
 - Updated the API's to work
-- Removed white version of the site, because i didnt have a pure green logo + nobodys eyes desrve that (could easily be re-enabled)
+- Removed white version of the site, because nobodys eyes desrve that (could easily be re-enabled)

 - Updated a foreach loop on getPoolTransactions() on homepage because it didnt work